kaflesudip/instagram-unofficial/README.md

 # instagram-unofficial
-An official Instagram API that enables likes, posts and comments.
+The official instagram API only allows POST requests for only specific agencies.
+This is an unofficial Instagram API that enables likes, posts and comments.
+The library uses selenium and headless browser to automate the processes.

+## Under Construction:

 ## Register the API
     from selenium import webdriver